JPedroAmorim/job-ios-challenge/README.md

 - [x] After clicking on a series, the application should show the details of the series, showing the following information: Name, Poster, Days and time during which the series air, Genres, Summary, List of episodes separated by season
 - [x] After clicking on an episode, the application should show the episode’s information, including: Name, Number, Season, Summary, Image (if there is one)

+### Bonus features

+- [x] Allow the user to save a series as a favorite.
+- [x] Allow the user to delete a series from the favorites list.
+- [x] Allow the user to browse their favorite series in alphabetical order, and click on one to see its details.

 ## Prerequisites (Building)

 In order to build this application, you'll need [🛠 Xcode 14+]